placeholder

 Expand dropdown

-• I am in TRIO, College Supports Program (CSP), Brotherhood Scholars, or Sisterhood Scholars.
+• I am in TRIO or the College Supports Program (CSP).
 Is there anything I need to do?

 Expand dropdown

-Living in the TRIO, College Supports Porgram (CSP), Brotherhood, or Sisterhood Scholars communities require that you apply for those programs and be accepted into them in order to be assigned housing in those areas.
+Living in designated TRIO or College Supports Program (CSP) spaces require that you apply for those programs and be accepted into them in order to be assigned housing in those areas.

-If you plan on being in any of these programs, Housing recommends that you apply and make your prepayment as soon as possible, and then communicate this to your program.
+If you plan on being in any of these programs, Housing recommends that you apply and submit your application fee as soon as possible, and then communicate this to your program.

 • I am a Division I Student-Athlete.
 Is there anything I need to do?